Like its cars, Ferrari shares won't come cheap or easily

-MILAN (Reuters) - Alessia Scipione played in Ferrari bumper cars as a child, avidly follows her favorite team during Formula One races and when the Italian sportscar maker goes public on Wall St on Wednesday she may get a chance to own a small piece of it.
+MILAN, Oct 20 (Reuters) - Alessia Scipione played in Ferrari bumper cars as a child, avidly follows her favourite team during Formula One races and when the Italian sportscar maker goes public on Wall St on Wednesday she may get a chance to own a small piece of it.

 “I will probably never be able to afford a Ferrari, but if I manage to buy some shares, I could at least say I‘m part of the Ferrari story, something Italian that you can be proud of,” the 38-year-old translator from Pescara, central Italy, said.